wp-plugins/slickplan-importer/readme.txt

 3. Go to the 'Tools' -> 'Import' screen, Click on 'Slickplan'

 == Changelog ==

+= 0.5 =
+* New: New Slickplan XML format compatibility

 = 0.4 =
 * New: Option to ignore pages marked as 'External' archetype